-You can also consider having ushers (or signs if you’re capped with no. of people!) to guide your guests to their seats and ensure that proper social distancing is observed especially at an indoor wedding ceremony during a pandemic.
+You can also consider having ushers (or signs if you’re capped with no. of people!) to guide your guests to their seats and ensure proper social distancing is observed, especially at an indoor wedding ceremony during a pandemic.

 You can place signs reminding guests to maintain physical distance and frequently sanitize their hands.
 Signs like this one will help a lot.

 Stanchions will literally keep them away from each other.
 Having these rented will be very beneficial.